-1. Safari at Gir National Park
+1. Encounter Asiatic Lions at Gir National Park

 As for the avifauna, the no. goes up to 200 species, along with 40 species of amphibians and reptiles.
-What’s even interesting to know is that it’s the only national park which has a community living in its perimeter.
+What’s even interesting to know is that it’s the only national park that has a community living in its perimeter.
 Surely, it is one of the top things to do in Gujarat.

 2. Bow your heads at Somnath Temple

 Now it’s time to shift our focus to the religious side by taking a sightseeing tour to the Somnath Temple.
 Temple hopping is counted as one of the best things to do in Gujarat with family, irrespective of the season.
 Legend has it that the shrine was built in silver by God Ravi, in gold by the moon god Soma, in wood by Lord Krishna.
 In the 11th century, the temple was created in stone by the Solanki Rajputs.
 However, what we see today is the 17th version built on the original site in 1951.

 Among the most religious sites in India, it is believed to be the 1st Jyotirlinga shrine of Shiva out of the 12.
 Another reason pilgrims visit this tourist attraction in Gujarat is for the confluence of Saraswati, Kapila, and Hiranya.
 Furthermore, legends say that the Moon God worshipped the Shivling here and that’s where the temple got its name, Somnath.

 - Darshan Timings: 6 AM – 9 PM

 - Entry Fees: Free for all, but 25 INR (approx.) per person for Sound and Light Show